 T Thankfulness T Trust

-At our school we provide a rich and varied learning environment that allows children to develop their skills and abilities to their full potential.
+At our school we provide a rich and varied learning environment that allows all children to develop their knowledge, skills and abilities to their full potential through being informed, articulate and empowered learners.

-The intent of what we want our children to gain in the Curriculum comes from:
+The intent of what we want our children to gain in our curriculum comes from being informed, articulate and empowered learners:-

 - Nurturing our spiritual, moral, social and cultural values through our Christian ethos.